 The charity Stand Alone provides information and advice on family estrangement.

-Stonewall offers help and advice to LGBT people.
+Opening Doors offers help and advice to LGBTQ+ people.